duoyuncloud/zsh-llm-cli-autocomplete-tool/README.md

 ## Personalization

+### How Personalization Works

+The system uses **two levels of personalization**:

+1. **LoRA Model Training** (one-time): The model is trained on general CLI command patterns (not user-specific).
+This provides base intelligence for command completion.

+2. **Runtime Personalization** (real-time): Your command history is saved locally and included in prompts to provide context-aware completions.

+### Command History Storage

+- **Location**: `~/.cache/model-completer/command_history.jsonl`
+- **Format**: JSONL (one JSON object per line)
+- **Content**: Each entry contains:
+  - Timestamp
+  - Original command
+  - Completion that was used
+  - Context (project type, git info, etc.)
+  - Working directory
+- **Retention**: Last 100 commands are kept

+### How History is Used

+Your command history is **NOT used to train the model**.
+Instead, it's:
+- **Included in prompts** sent to the model for context
+- Used to identify patterns (frequent commands, command sequences)
+- Used to provide personalized suggestions based on your workflow

+This means:
+- ✅ Your history stays private (never leaves your machine)
+- ✅ Personalization happens in real-time (no retraining needed)
+- ✅ The model learns general patterns, your history provides context

 The system automatically:
 - Tracks your command history in `~/.cache/model-completer/command_history.jsonl`
 - Learns your patterns from frequently used commands